-Observations: The scoring through the survey for both quality and cleanliness of pavements both people either noting them as good or neutral. were very negative in relation to the pavements needing upgraded and levelled.
+Observations: The scoring through the 2021 survey for both quality and cleanliness of pavements scored well through the surveys with around 80% of people either noting them as good or neutral.
+However, the comments noted in response to these were very negative in relation to the pavements needing upgraded and levelled.
 The images below show pavements throughout the town centre with noticeable cracks and levelling issues apparent.